 Setup the configure file (latest format, as in the docker version)

 Copy the sample configure file (tab-delimited) from the Accurity package into your project folder and modify it accordingly.
 An example looks like this:

 All the fields in the configure file:

 read length the length in base pair of the read.

 window_size the window size in base pair for segmentation.
 The segmentation program (GADA) first calculates the number of reads for each window and then perform segmentation over the genome.
 A small window size often leads to a large number of small segments.
 The recommended window size is 500bp.

-caller_path the path to the 3rd-party variant calling program.
+strelka_path the path of the 3rd-party variant calling program.
 For freebayes, it's the path to the binary.
 For Strelka2, it is the path of the folder that contains all Strelka2 code/executables, i.e. /usr/local/strelka.

-accurity_path the path to the Accurity software.
+accurity_path the path of the Accurity software.
 See section 3.2

 Accurity consists of several binary executables.
 To make everything easy, we have written a Python program main.py ( inside the "Accurity" folder ) which wraps all binary executables in a workflow.

 ./main.py –h gives you an explanation of all the arguments: